Unshuffled by Richard Turner and Eric Jones

 What magicians say

-- Vanishing Inc Magic emphasizes Eric Jones’s innovation, stating that his version "eliminates the need for Faro shuffles, making the trick more accessible."
-They also note that the gimmick maintains the deceptive impact of the original.
+Vanishing Inc Magic highlights Eric Jones's approach, saying it "eliminates the need for Faro shuffles, making the effect more accessible."
+They note that Jones's method "simplifies the method while maintaining the deceptive impact," making it reliable for performance.

 What people are saying about Unshuffled